This simple & healthy creamy mushroom pasta recipe is perfect for a weeknight dinner. There’s no cream, naturally vegan & packed with garlic & herbs!

 - Minimal dishes.
 Two pots and a blender jar.
 And one of those pots is for boiling the pasta, which you and I both know barely even counts as a “dish.”

 - You don’t feel like it’s meatless.
 Which is pretty stinkin’ amazing!
-The mushrooms are big, chewy and they make you feel like you’re chewing something worthy (unlike a plate of iceberg lettuce!).
+The mushrooms are big and chewy and they make you feel like you’re chewing something worthy (unlike a plate of iceberg lettuce!).
 We leave the table full and satisfied without even thinking that we didn’t eat meat.

 - It’s vegan.
-Which we aren’t, but is totally cool if you’re trying to eat less meat and more vegetables and less oil and more healthy fats and all that good stuff… which most of us are in one way or another, right?
+We aren’t, but is totally cool if you’re trying to eat less meat and more vegetables and less oil and more healthy fats and all that good stuff… which most of us are in one way or another, right?

 Since we’ve switched to einkorn AND/OR gluten-free grains, we often use brown rice pasta since it’s the most affordable.
 I’m also quickly learning that not all brown rice pasta is the same!

-We’ve tried brown rice pasta from Trader Joe’s, ALDI and Walmart.
-So far, ALDI’s ranks the lowest.
+We’ve tried brown rice pasta from Trader Joe’s, ALDI, and Walmart.
+So far, ALDI ranks the lowest.
 It definitely could have been the recipe I tried, but we felt like the noodles broke easily and then it just made a mushy mess… which no one wanted to eat, including me.

 The Tinkyada brand is what I’ve found at Walmart and so far, it’s held up really well!